root1991/Trembita/README.md

 This tiny library base on annotation processing and ```kotlin-poet``` can help you to write Kotlin-style interfaces and make your code more readable.
 So lets check which problem it solves:

-I'm sure you such interfaces in your code:
+I'm sure you have such interfaces in your code:

 ```kotlin
 interface Callback {